andris9/imap-handler-1/README.md

 ### Compile command objects into IMAP commands

-You can "compile" parsed or self generated IMAP command obejcts to IMAP command strings with
+You can "compile" parsed or self generated IMAP command objects to IMAP command strings with

-    imapHandler.compiler(commandObject, asArray);
+    imapHandler.compiler(commandObject, isLogging);

 Where

   * **commandObject** is an object parsed with `imapHandler.parser()` or self generated
-  * **asArray** if set to `true` return the value as an array instead of a string where the command is split on LITERAL notions
   * **isLogging** if set to true, do not include literals and long strings, useful when logging stuff and do not want to include message bodies etc. Additionally nodes with `sensitive: true` options are also not displayed (useful with logging passwords) if `logging` is used.

-The function returns a string or if `asArray` is set to true, as an array which is split on LITERAL notions, eg. "{4}\r\nabcde" becomes ["{4}\r\n", "abcde"].
-This is useful if you need to wait for "+" response from the server before you can transmit the literal data.
+The function returns a Stream.

 The input object differs from the parsed object with the following aspects: